-A commencement ceremony for awarding degrees is conducted on the Monticello campus in May.
+A commencement ceremony for awarding degrees is conducted on the Monticello campus in May and December.
 A commencement ceremony for awarding technical certificates is conducted separately by both of the College of Technology campuses.

 Students must complete all degree requirements, including required exit examinations and/or all tests, for the baccalaureate or associate degree or technical certificate in order to participate in the commencement.
-Requests for exceptions must be initiated with the Dean of the academic unit under which the degree is housed and forwarded to the Provost for approval.
+Requests for exceptions must be initiated with the Dean of the academic unit under which the degree is housed and forwarded to the Vice Chancellor of Academic Affairs for approval.
 Students may only participate in one commencement ceremony for each degree or technical certificate earned.
 (See "Advisement Report Requirements" elsewhere in this section.)